Start the New Year Strong With the 2023 Edition of My Figure Skating Annual Planner!

 If you decide to progress past the very basics, it can take quite a while.
 I explain it all in this video!

-I have taught children as young as age 2 and adults into their 60s!
+There is no precise answer to when a child is ready to begin skating in a structured environment.
+I have taught children as young as age 2 and adults into their 60s in private lessons!

-Children develop at different rates, so what will work for one beginner may not work for another.
-If your child has a lot of difficulty, you can always try again in a few weeks or months.
+Children develop at different rates.
+Physical, emotional, and social development varies with each child, as does their readiness to learn to skate.
+What may work for one beginner may not work for another.
+If your child has a lot of difficulties, you can always try again in a few weeks or months.

 The ability to ice skate can add to a child's overall development of motor skills.

-However, skaters under the group lesson age (usually 3 or 4) or who prefer a private lesson environment begin their journey with group lessons.
+Some young children are very mobile and can do complete stops or skate backward with relative ease.
+However, some skaters find group instruction challenging.
+Skaters under the group lesson age (usually 3 or 4) or who prefer a private lesson environment begin their skating journey with one-on-one instruction.

 There is no right or wrong way to begin ice skating.
 What is most important is that the choice you make fits your budget and schedule.